A complete list of memory card speeds and their in-camera performance as well as some great recommendations and a video record time chart.

 Top 3 Budget-Friendly Cards

-If you don’t need the fastest memory cards or you’re a video/photo hybrid shooter here are a few great budget-friendly cards that are fast enough for 4k 100Mbps video, but also fairly quick for shooters that don’t do a lot of burst photography.
+If you don’t need the fastest memory cards or are a video/photo hybrid shooter, here are a few great budget-friendly cards that are fast enough for 4k 100Mbps video but also fairly quick for shooters who don’t do a lot of burst photography.

 Card Name | In-Camera Speed | Check Price |